library(MsExperiment)

 library(plotly)

-The objective of this demo is to show how xcms can be used to read the results of fragmentation experiments and using of them to perform annotation.
+The objective of this demo is to show how xcms can be

 Annotation is the process of going back from features to compounds and it can be considered one (or may be the bigger) challenge in metabolomics.
-In real life world, annotation is an effort which integrate a lot of different expertises ranging from chemistry, informatics, chemoinformatics,….
+In real life world, annotation is an effort which integrate a lot of different expertise ranging from chemistry, informatics, chemoinformatics,….

 Annotation in MS is particularly challenging due to the fact that a mass spectrometer is basically a tool able to measure only mass to charge ratios … I mean can you imagine how difficult would be to distinguish people on the bases only of their weight?